 1. Note the default information

 Flip the router up and take a look at its default information on the underside.
 This info includes the Wi-Fi name and password.
 There’s also a Recovery Key (or PIN) — make a note of it.

 2. Access the router’s web interface

 Connect a computer to the router using the default Wi-Fi information mentioned above or a network cable.

-Now access its web user interface by pointing a browser to the router’s default IP address, which (almost always) is 192.168.1.1 (no quotes).
-(Don’t know what this is?
+Now access its web user interface by pointing a browser to the router’s default IP address, which (almost always) is 192.168.1.1 — enter that on the browser as a web address.
+(Don’t know what a router’s IP is?
 Find out more in this post about IP addresses.)

 A webpage will open, as you can see in the screenshot below.

 Ignore the message about downloading the mobile app.
 Instead, click on the picture of the app on the left.
 (Note that your mouse cursor’s shape will not change when you hover on the image to suggest the image is clickable, but it is.)
 A new page will open up, as seen in the next step.

 3. Log in the interface

 The new page will show the traditional login page of the router.
 Enter the default password, which is admin.

 Alternatively, or if the password doesn’t work, you can click on Reset password.
 You’ll be prompted to enter the Recovery Key.
 In this case, follow the subsequent steps to create a new password.

 And that’s it.
 Now you can log in to the router’s local web interface, where you can change the settings the standard way.

 Once you’ve successfully logged into the web interface, there’s just one more thing to do to make sure you can access the router’s advanced settings.

 Look for the word CA at the bottom of the webpage and click on it.
 (CA stands for consumer advocacy, by the way.)
 Now, the page will reload, and you’ll be able to access all possible router settings.

-Here are a few screenshots of some extra settings you’ll find.
+Here are a few screenshots of some advanced settings you’ll find.